ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 To see the information for multiple days, use `-s` to set the start day and `-e` to set the end date.

-To learn more about the `cf at status` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#status).
+To learn more about the `bx cf at status` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#status).

 Use `bx cf at help status` to get help from the command line.